qba667/FlySkyI6/README.md

 Steps to update:
 1. Download, extract latest revision of the mod
 2. Enter firmware update mode - frome menu or by moving 2 trims to center
-3. Run Updater - select serial port if nescesary
+3. Run Updater - select serial port if necessary

-As adviced by povlhp in case if you want to support the project and reward me the time I spent on the FW please click this affiliate link when shopping at Banggood - It is free for you, but I will get reward from Banggood:
+As  advised by povlhp in case if you want to support the project and reward me the time I spent on the FW please click this affiliate link when shopping at Banggood - It is free for you, but I will get reward from Banggood:

 https://www.banggood.com/?p=SB06021048261201501J